msainsburydale/NeuralEstimators.jl/README.md

 ### R interface

-A convenient interface for `R` users is available [here](https://github.com/msainsburydale/NeuralEstimators) and on [CRAN](https://cran.r-project.org/web/packages/NeuralEstimators/index.html).
+A convenient interface for `R` users is available on [CRAN](https://cran.r-project.org/web/packages/NeuralEstimators/index.html) and on [GitHub](https://github.com/msainsburydale/NeuralEstimators).

 ### Supporting and citing